Dr Donna Yates

 - Anonymous Swiss Collector: antiquities theft, art crime, and the complexities of cultural objects

-- Stolen Gods: reporting the theft and destruction of sacred art from around the world
+- Stolen Gods: a searchable databse of media articles about the theft and destruction of sacred art from around the world

 - Culture Crime News: a serchable database of media articles about antiquities trafficking and art crime